 The toolbox includes ellipsoid models that represent the figures of the Sun, Moon, and planets, as well as a set of the most common ellipsoid models of the Earth.
 For more information, see Reference Spheroids.

 Literally, geoid means Earth-shaped.
 The geoid is an empirical approximation of the figure of the Earth (minus topographic relief), its “lumpiness.”
 Specifically, it is an equipotential surface with respect to gravity, more or less corresponding to mean sea level.
 It is approximately an ellipsoid, but not exactly so because local variations in gravity create minor hills and dales (which range from -100 m to +60 m across the Earth).
 This variation in height is on the order of 1 percent of the differences between the semimajor and semiminor ellipsoid axes used to approximate the Earth's shape.

 The shape of the geoid is important for some purposes, such as calculating satellite orbits, but need not be taken into account for every mapping application.
 However, knowledge of the geoid is sometimes necessary, for example, when you compare elevations given as height above mean sea level to elevations derived from GPS measurements.
 Geoid representations are also inherent in datum definitions.
-To see a visualization of the geoid, see Map the Geoid.

 This example maps the figure of the Earth using the geoid data set.

 Load the geoid data set and map the geoid.

 load geoid; load coastlines figure; axesm robinson geoshow(geoid,geoidlegend,'DisplayType','texturemap') colorbar('southoutside') geoshow(coastlat,coastlon,'color','k')